TroyFernandes/MusicBee-Philips-Hue/README.md

 6) Resume Plugin

     Go to Tools > Hue Artwork > Stop to stop the plugin.
 This option will reset if you restart MusicBee.
 Go to Edit > Preferences > Plugins and disable the plugin if you no longer want to use it

+# Side Note

+This is the very first piece of software that I'm making available to people other than myself.
+I'm using this as a learning process so if things aren't as smooth, please dont get too mad :).
+If theres a feature you would like or you want to suggest improvements, open up an issue and I'll take a look.
+I can't guaruntee updates will be frequent, or if there'll be any for that matter as I'll be having school but I'll try my best.
+This of course means that if you want to make changes to my code, please feel free to do so.